zhaoyl18/zhaoyl18.github.io/_pages/teaching.md

 ## Courses

-At Princeton, I help teach several ML/RL courses.
+At Princeton University, I have served as a Teaching Assistant for courses in machine learning and reinforcement learning.

+- **2024 Spring**
-* 24 Spring: (COS 435/ECE 433) Introduction to Reinforcement Learning [[Course Website]](https://ben-eysenbach.github.io/intro-rl/)
+  - COS 435/ECE 433: Introduction to Reinforcement Learning [[Course Website]](https://ben-eysenbach.github.io/intro-rl/)
+- **2023 Fall**
-* 23 Fall: (ECE 435/ECE 535) Machine Learning and Pattern Recognition
+  - ECE 435/ECE 535: Machine Learning and Pattern Recognition
 <!-- * SML 505: Modern Statistics (2024 Spring) -->